fuzzyray/fuzzy_utils/README.md

 # fuzzy_utils
-Collection of utility code for Python
+Collection of utility functions for Python